CodeAssociate/CA.Blocks.DataAccess/docs/architecture/sql-injection-attacks.md

 ```
 In this statement we have bypassed the restriction for  City = 'Bothell'  and we have got everything in the table where ''=''.
 The query has just dumped all rows including ones that were restricted.

-If the Hacker wants to be nasty they can shut-down your server:
+If the hacker wants to be nasty, they can shut down your server:
 ```C#
 result = SQLInjectionExample_Bad("'; SHUTDOWN WITH NOWAIT ; select '")
 ```